ros-navigation/navigation2/nav2_collision_monitor/README.md

 ## Metrics

-Designed to operate for fast moving robots and have a high level of reliability, Collision Monitor node should operate at high rates.
+Designed to be used in wide variety of robots (incl. moving fast) and have a high level of reliability, Collision Monitor node should operate at fast rates.
-Typical one frame processing time is ~4-5ms for laser scanner (360 points) and ~4-80ms for PointClouds (having 24K points).
+Typical one frame processing time is ~4-5ms for laser scanner (with 360 points) and ~4-80ms for PointClouds (having 24K points).
 The table below represents the details of operating times for different behavior models and shapes:

 | | Stop/Slowdown model, Polygon area | Stop/Slowdown model, Circle area | Approach model, Polygon footprint | Approach model, Circle footprint |